Byont-Ventures/hackathon/PREPARATION.md

 # Workshop Preparation

 Before jumping into the challenges, we ask you to follow the installation instructions and read the explanations below.
+This will help you set up your development environment and explain the core concepts of web3.
+If you have any questions, feel free to ask in the [#workshop](https://discord.com/channels/935159951423340625/1045998823392153600) channel on our [Discord server](https://discord.gg/xF5dtjZH73).

 - [Workshop Preparation](#workshop-preparation)
   - [Prerequisites](#prerequisites)